 Step four: panic

 There’s so much to do and so much to think about.
 Let’s take it one step at a time.
-I’m the planning type, so naturally I started a google sheet.
+I’m the planning type, so naturally I started a giant google sheet to plan all aspects of this big trip.

 You have exactly one year from the date of visa approval to get your butt in New Zealand.
 Your year long visa tenure starts after you enter New Zealand borders.